Paul Robinson (climber): Competition climbing

-Notable ascents
+Bouldering

 In August 2007, Robinson made the third ascent of Jade, a V14 bouldering problem in Rocky Mountain National Park, Colorado.
 Later that year, he climbed the V13 Nagual boulder in one attempt, an accomplishment known as a "flash".
 This made Robinson the second person to have flashed a V13, after James Pearson.
 The following January, Robinson claimed the second ascent of Terremer, a V15 boulder in Hueco Tanks, Texas.
 The problem was established by Swiss climber Fred Nicole two years earlier.
 At the time, it was regarded as the most challenging problem at Hueco Tanks, and Robinson described it as "the hardest boulder I have ever done so far."

 On 30 March 2010, Robinson claimed the first ascent of Lucid Dreaming, a highball bouldering problem in the Buttermilks near Bishop, California.
 He originally proposed a grade of V16, the highest bouldering grade that had yet been assigned to a problem, but he later suggested Lucid Dreaming might be a V15.
 The boulder is 55 ft from ground to top, beginning with a steep overhang and ending with a slab traversal.
 Much of the difficulty of the climb comes from two consecutive V12 moves near the beginning, both featuring small, technical holds.
 The problem was not repeated until January 2014.

 During the summer of 2010, Robinson spent two months climbing in Rocklands, South Africa.
 His main project was the second ascent of Monkey Wedding, a V15 boulder problem first established in 2002 by Fred Nicole.
 Other achievements included a flash of The Amphitheater (V12), and two V14 first ascents: The Big Short and Black Eagle.
 Later that year, Robinson visited Magic Wood in Switzerland, where he established Il Trill, a boulder problem rated 8c on the Fontainebleau scale.

 In February 2011, Robinson took the third ascent of Trip Hop, a V15 problem established by Sébastien Frigault in 2003.
 The following month, he claimed two V15 second ascents in Europe: The Story of Two Worlds, established in 2005 by Dave Graham, and Angama, established in 2006 by Dai Koyamada.
 In January 2012, Robinson established Meadowlark Lemon, a V14 sit-start variation of the V13 Meadowlark problem in Red Rock Canyon, Nevada.
 Later that year, he claimed the second ascent of Paint it Black, a V15 problem established in Rocky Mountain National Park by Daniel Woods.